bgins/elm-pages-blog/content/posts/learn-microtuning-web.md

 ![Rag Todi](/images/blog/learn-microtuning-web/rag-todi-scale-workshop.png)

-Scale Workshop might be a bit overwhelming for beginners and Leimma is a better place to start.
+Scale Workshop might be a bit overwhelming for beginners, and Leimma is a better place to start.
 But if you already have a general sense for microtuning, Scale Workshop is a powerful tool for making and analyzing tunings.

 ## Go Forth and Explore

 Now is a better time than any to get started with microtuning!
-The tools on the web make exploration and learning far more accessible than it has ever been.
+Web tools make exploration and learning far more accessible than it has ever been.

 Look forward to more posts from me exploring music and microtuning.
 Most likely, I will write about consonance and dissonance next.